-When cybersecurity professionals communicate with regular, non-technical people about IT and security, they often use language that virtually guarantees that the message will be ignored or misunderstood.
-This is often a problem for information security and privacy policies, which are written by subject-matter experts for people who lack the expertise.
-If you’re creating security documents, take extra care to avoid jargon, wordiness and other issues that plague technical texts.
+When cybersecurity professionals communicate with regular, non-technical people about IT and security, we often use language that virtually guarantees that the message will be ignored or misunderstood.
+This is often a problem for security and privacy policies, which are written by subject-matter experts for people who lack the expertise.
+If you're creating security documents, take care to avoid jargon, wordiness, and other issues that plague technical texts.

-For example, I extracted and slightly modified a few paragraphs from the Princeton University Information Security Policy, just so that I could experiment with some public document written in legalese.
-I then attempted to relay the idea behind each paragraph in the form of a 3-line haiku (5-7-5 syllables per line):
+For example, I extracted and slightly modified a few paragraphs from the Princeton University Information Security Policy, just so that I could experiment with some document written in legalese.
+I then attempted to relay the idea behind the policy's paragraphs in the form of a 3-line haiku (5-7-5 syllables per line):

 This Policy applies to all Company employees, contractors and other entities acting on behalf of Company.
 This policy also applies to other individuals and entities granted use of Company information, including, but not limited to, contractors, temporary employees, and volunteers.